mcneel/help-docs/en/flamingo/5/help/Lighting/Studio_Lighting_Basics.md

 A basic studio lighting setup includes three lights, a key light, a fill light, and a backlight.

+### Key Light
+{: .toc-subheader }

-Key LightThe key light is the dominant light in the scene.
+The key light is the dominant light in the scene.
 It sets the mood, provides direction, shows dimension and texture, and creates the darkest shadows.
 A key light is usually set 30 to 45 degrees to the side of and above the object depending on the subject matter.

 The closer the key light is to the camera, the less modeling and texture it produces.
 A key light is usually higher than the lens, and throws shadows down.
 As the key light moves to the side, the three-dimensional quality of the object increases.
 In a classic portraiture setup, the key light is set at about a 45-degree angle between the subject and the camera and high enough to throw shadows down, but not so high that the subject's eyes are in shadow.